SiggeAlfredsson/TicTacToe-Cpp/README.md

 * Game history
 * Server history

 NOTE: a player can also connect to a server via EX telnet

+What i would want to fix
+* a online player also should be able to enter a name ( not its hardcoded socketplayer )
+* as of now the host of the server always starts the game, should be random maybe?
+* Could create some kind of history class i think that handles filewriting or filehandler class maybe?
+* Better error handling in the server, it exits the program now if error

 Heap Allocation
 * Player names